-A maximum of two j j oint Chairs may be appointed to any one committee.
-If j j oint Chairs are appointed then a Deputy Chair shall not be appointed to that committee.
-The Chair role cannot be job-shared if there are j j oint Chairs.
+A maximum of two juoint Chairs may be appointed to any one committee.
+If juoint Chairs are appointed then a Deputy Chair shall not be appointed to that committee.
+The Chair role cannot be job-shared if there are juoint Chairs.

-As with Job-Share-Co-Chairs, only one jJoint Chair can chair a committee meeting and have the casting vote at any one time.
+As with Job-Share Co-Chairs, only one joint Chair can chair a committee meeting and have the casting vote at any one time.
 The other attends the meeting as an ordinary committee member.
 The Chair will be identified at the start of the meeting.